Delays to Stagecoach 291 Methlick to Aberdeen service after passenger takes ill on bus

 Stagecoach’s 291 service from Union Square to Methlick has been delayed after a passenger took ill on the bus and was taken to hospital by ambulance.

-The service left Union Square in Aberdeen at 1.40pm, with the passenger becoming ill at Belhelvie.
+The service left Union Square in Aberdeen at 1.40pm, when the passenger becoming ill at Belhelvie.